Iperu, Ogun State: History

-The first assertion is that Iperu is an offshoot of Ijebu Ode, and this is based on the account of a Bisuga, the forefather of Tiyamiyu of the Amororo ruling house whom claimed in the Martindale Report of 1937 that hisfather migrated with the son of the Awujale of Ijebo Ode to Iperu where the Awujale son i.e. the Prince met Akesan.
+The first assertion is that Iperu is an offshoot of Ijebu Ode, and this is based on the account of a Bisuga, the forefather of Tiyamiyu of the Amororo ruling house whom claimed in the Martindale Report of 1937 that his father migrated with the son of the Awujale of Ijebo Ode to Iperu where the Awujale son i.e. the Prince met Akesan.

 The second assertion is that the founder of Iperu was a woman in the name of Akesan.
 Akesan was a woman traceable to have migrated from Alafin.
 The assertion further indicated that Akesan was a daughter of one of the Alafin of Oyo.
 Akesan was married to Ajagbe.
 They left Oyo and wandered unto the unknown until they reached the present site of Iperu and settled down.

 From all the historical assertions of the originality of Iperu, the migration of Akesan and Ajagbe from Alafin arguable is the best of all assertions.
 Akesan and Ajagbe are names that occur in everyday talks in Iperu ever since its formation.
 Even if you meet an Iperu man or woman outside Iperu and he/she is greeted with the term Akesan baale Oja, alarala Ogbe de mu gbe de mu.
 They smile broadly to the statement.

 This greeting showed the importance of Akesan in Iperu history.
 It is confirmed that Iperu is related to Ile Ife, Oyo, Ijebu Ode, and Epe in Sagamu by consanguinity traits and related to Eko, Lagos state by religion as in the Eyo festival which took off from Iperu and was taken to Lagos state many years ago.
 The EYO festival originated from Iperu remo.